 Yes, you need an email list.
 Whether you run a service business, sell products, write a niche monetized blog, or however you make money with your website– cultivating a mailing list will increase your profits.

-How?
 If your business tends to have a quick purchase decision and repeat customers, a mailing list will make more repeat customers and increase their value.
-If your business has a long lead time on the purchase decision, a mailing list will help you retain more customers all the way to the end of that buying process.
+On the other hand, if your business has a long lead time on the purchase decision, a mailing list will help you retain more customers all the way to the end of that buying process.

 What is an email list?